noahmirtes/job-search-engine/README.md

 5. Score jobs that are scorable.
 6. Generate an Excel report.

 One important design choice here: raw search responses are treated as the source of truth.
+Everything in the pipeline is derived from these raw responses.

 That means the search stage is intentionally "archive first, derive second."
 If parsing or job upserting fails later, the raw response is still preserved and can be replayed with the backfill script.
+Each request is valuable and limited, so preserving that data immediately is a priority.

 ## Project layout